-This is the section that you should direct most of your attention to in an annual report.
+Ultimately, this is the section that you should direct most of your attention to in an annual report.
 You should therefore read this section completely for multiple 10-K annual reports.
-If I were to seriously consider investing in a company long-term, I would read this section for every year, going back 10 years of annual fiscal years, to understand how management strategy has changed over time and to determine/understand how or whether management has been successful with their strategies.
+If I were to seriously consider investing in a company long-term, I would read this section for every year, going back 10 years of annual fiscal years, to understand how management strategy has changed over time and to determine how or whether management has been successful with their strategies.

 Although this section is important to read through, there is some redundancy you may notice from the business summary, which may be due to lawyers attempting to limit legal liability.
 Besides the redundancy you may read, MD&A readers should focus on parts where management explains the economics of the business and the results of operations over the past three years.
 Readers should also focus on any assumptions and estimates made and how they affect the financial statements.

 For example, in the MD&A section, AMD discusses how their operating results vary seasonally and revenue is higher in the second half of the year than in the first half.
 They also discuss why their computing and graphics segment net revenue increased by 14%, mentioning increased demand in Ryzen processors.

 Some of the factors you should think about when reading through an MD&A section include:

 - What were the factors preventing growth in the business in the way that they expected?